-This article will tell you how to install and run android studio on Linux.
-It is not similar with Windows and MacOS.
-If you are beginner to android studio, this is very helpful to you.
+This article will tell you how to install and run the android studio on Linux.
+It is not similar to Windows and macOS.
+If you are a beginner to the android studio, this is very helpful to you.

 1. Install Android Studio On Linux Steps.

 - Download related android studio version from android studio official website.
 It is just a zip file.